 Break down the game so players have to take a shot during specific football plays or events (touchdowns, penalties, sacks, etc.).
 It is a decision that depends on the game's pace and the participants' willingness to get drunk.
 And, if the game is a blowout, you might have to change the rules mid-game.

 - When one team scores, the opposing fans must shoot the scoring team's shot as a penalty.
-Or, the scoring team fans drink their own shot in victory.
+Or, the scoring team fans drink their own shot for the victory.

 - If a quarterback gets sacked, his team takes two shots.